Sarah Borges

 than her earlier work.
-The album features five covers of artists ranging from Smokey Robinson to The Lemonheads.
-Allmusic describes the album as "material grounded in Americana even as it morphs from folk to rock and even soul" and calls it a "short but sweet collection".
+The album has five covers of artists ranging from Smokey Robinson to The Lemonheads.
+Allmusic describes the album as being "material grounded in Americana even as it morphs from folk to rock and even soul" and calls it a "short but sweet collection".
 After its release, Borges and the Broken Singles received a nomination for Best Emerging Artist at the Americana Music Association festival in Nashville.

-Borges released Radio Sweetheart in 2014 on Lonesome Day Records, which was recorded at Napoleon Complex in Somerville, Massachusetts, and Woolly Mammoth Sound in Waltham, Massachusetts.
-Borges released a follow up EP in 2016, Good & Dirty, which was produced by Eric "Roscoe" Ambel.

-Sarah Borges and the Broken Singles released Love's Middle Name in 2018.
-They continue to tour into 2021.
+Borges released Radio Sweetheart in 2014 on Lonesome Day Records, which was recorded at Napoleon Complex in Somerville, Massachusetts and Woolly Mammoth Sound in Waltham, Massachusetts.
+Borges released a follow-up EP in 2016, Good & Dirty, which was produced by Eric "Roscoe" Ambel.
+Sarah Borges and the Broken Singles released Love's Middle Name in 2018 and they went on tour in 2021.